google/rerast/README.md

   rule is applied.
 This should eventually be fixed, there just wasn't time before release and it's kind of tricky.
 * Your code must be able to compile for this to work.
+* The replacement code must also compile.
+This means rerast is better at replacing a deprecated API usage with its non-deprecated equivalent than dealing with breaking changes.
+Often the best workaround is to create a new API temporarily.
 * Code within rustdoc is not yet processed and matched.
 * Conditional code that disabled with a cfg attribute isn't matched.
 It's suggested to enable all features if possible when running so that as much code can be checked as possible.